Lotería: History

 The game of lotería can be traced far back in history.
-The game originated in Italy in the 15th century and was brought to New Spain (modern Mexico) in 1769.
+The game originated in Italy in the 15th century and was brought to New Spain, in 1769.
 In the beginning, lotería was a hobby of the upper classes, but eventually it became a tradition at Mexican fairs.

 Don Clemente Jacques began publishing the game in 1887.
 His version of the game was distributed to Mexican soldiers along with their rations and supplies.

 The images Don Clemente used in his card designs have become iconic in Mexican culture, as well as gaining popularity in the U.S. and some European countries.
 Don Clemente's cards also had a part in representing and normalizing different aspects of Mexico's national identity during the 19th century.
 This can be seen with the card of El Soldado ("the soldier"), which was used as a symbol to reference war as a part of Mexico's national identity during that time.
 Many of the pictures used in Don Clemente's lotería resemble the Major Arcana of Tarot cards used for divination (which, in turn, are based on cards used in Tarot card games).
 Other popular lotería sets are Lotería Leo, Gacela and Lotería de mi tierra.